The reparative relationship...

 And that seriously isn't me!

 We are supposed to demonstrate our empathy by reflecting and paraphrasing to show that we have heard.
 But until we hear what someone has arrived in therapy for, it's a bit of a leap to assume that all they need is the acceptance and security that was missing as they grew up!
-And that we can give them this!

 In fact I'm beginning to think that the concept of the reparative relationship is delusional.
+Or rather, the defining characteristics of what psychotherapists recognise as reparative needs interrogation.

-My aim, instead of attempting to be reparative, is to instigate an exploration, my role is to be a curious and trustworthy companion.
+My aim, instead of attempting to be 'reparative', is to instigate an exploration, my role is to be a curious and trustworthy companion.
 This is your life, not mine, tell me how you see it.

 And now I come full circle, because I believe that this is far more who Kit is, rather than the reparative therapist.
 At the start of therapy I spoke to Kit as if his role was to be a curious and trustworthy companion...The Festen email for instance.